-In 1782, the ruling Protestant Ascendancy in Ireland were given country-wide self-rule by the British Parliament, greatly increasing the powers of the Irish Parliament, situated at College Green in Dublin.
-One of the first items addressed by the new Parliament was the Trade Agreement which currently restricted what goods could and could not be imported or exported from the country.
-A new agreement, which included amended Excise duties, was set in place and was designed to provoke a more powerful and independent Parliament in Dublin.
+In 1782, the ruling Protestant Ascendancy in Ireland were given countrywide self-rule by the British Parliament, greatly increasing the powers of the Irish Parliament, situated at College Green in Dublin.
+One of the first items addressed by the new parliament was the Trade Agreement that restricted what goods could and could not be imported or exported from the country.
+A new agreement, which included amended excise duties, was set in place and was designed to provoke a more powerful and independent parliament in Dublin.
 This move led to a wave of visionary ideas and elaborate plans for the economic and cultural development of what was then referred to as the 'Kingdom of Ireland.'
 One bold plan was for the formation of a 'colony' of artisans and intellectuals from across the continent of Europe, in an effort to stimulate trade.

 At Geneva Barracks that young man died

 And at Passage they have his body laid

 Good people who live in peace and joy